KatherineMichel/church-website-and-marketing-on-a-budget/design_sprint.md

 #### User Story Task List

-* Login and Sign Up
+* Login and sign up
+* Tour (optional)
 * Settings
-* Questionnaire to customize content
-* Product tour
-* Menus
-* Profiles
-* News/Activity feeds
-* Sharing
+* Main menu
-* Comments
+* Profile, news/activity feed
-* Bible study
+* Bible study, groups, live prayer
+* Marketplace
 * Portal to United Methodist content
-* eCommerce/Marketplace
-* Galleries
-* Calendars
-* On demand prayer
-* Crowdsourced volunteers

-App for Kids
-* Gamification
+* Calendar/ephemeral scripture messages

 #### User Story Divided into Parts

-Commonly used search terms in app name (Ex.
-Google search for 'Bible app' leads to search result "The Bible App" which leads to The Bible App website, which leads to selection of platforms and LifeChurch)

 ### Mind map

-#### Soft Systems Rich Picture

 ### Storyboard
 What I intended to be Crazy Eights become more like a Storyboard.
 I felt that after a critique, I could move on to a prototype.